-Selma Muhič Dizdarevič

-Selma Muhič Dizdarevič holds a Ph.D. in Public and Social Policy and is a faculty member in the Department of Applied Social Sciences at Charles University's Faculty of Humanities in the Czech Republic.
+Selma Muhič Dizdarevič Selma Muhič Dizdarevič holds a Ph.D. in Public and Social Policy and is a faculty member in the Department of Applied Social Sciences at Charles University's Faculty of Humanities in the Czech Republic.
 As a civil society scholar, her primary research interests include social exclusion, minority rights, gender issues, and hate speech.
-Dr. Muhič Dizdarevič collaborates actively with non-profit organisations at both national and international levels.
-She has served as a visiting scholar at UC Berkeley, California, USA, and currently sits on the board of INACH, where she also coordinates the EU-funded SafeNet project.

-Presentation - Impacts of the DSA
+Dr. Muhič Dizdarevič collaborates actively with non-profit organizations at both national and international levels.
+She has served as a visiting scholar at UC Berkeley, California, USA, and currently sits on the board of the International Network against Cyber Hate, where she also coordinates the EU-funded SafeNet project.
+Presentation - "Impacts of the DSA - Comparing the data"